pirogram/pirogram-content/books/programming-with-python/020-python-control-statements/topics/070-star-pattern.md

 title: Star Patterns
 --- |
   Let's get more practice on the `while` loop.
 In order to do that, we'll solve a lot of _star pattern_ problems.
+For these exercises, it would be handy to remember that multiplying a string by a number makes that string repeat.
+For example, `5*'#'` would result in `'#####'`.

 ---
 type: testless-coding-question